ErichDonGubler/altscr/README.md

 ### Does this project have any relation to [`dievilz/altscr`]

 Nope!
-The name for this project was come up indepently. 😅
+The name for this project was created independently. 😅

 [`dievilz/altscr`]: https://github.com/dievilz/altscr